By Anna Gay on | No Comments

 Step 5.
-Make sure that beside the word Gradient, the color goes from transparent to solid black.
+Make sure that in the box next to the word Gradient, the color goes from transparent to solid black.
 Then, set the Style to Radial.
-You can change the Angle settings, but generally 90 degrees works perfectly.
+You can change the Angle settings, but generally, 90 degrees works perfectly.
 You can also set the Scale to change the intensity of the gradient.
-Subtle is usually best when it comes to vignettes, so I increased the Scale to 347%.
+Subtle is usually best for vignettes, so I increased the Scale to 347%.

 Step 6.
 Once you add your Photoshop vignette, your image will be slightly darker on the edges, and more than likely, the effect will be too heavy.
-In order to blend the vignette and for it to appear more natural, change the Blending Mode of your layer to either Soft Light or Overlay, and reduce the opacity:
+To blend the vignette and for it to appear more natural, change the Blending Mode of your layer to either Soft Light or Overlay, and reduce the opacity:

 Here is the before/after using the Gradient Fill tool.
 As you can see, the effect is minimal, which is generally what you want to strive for with a vignette.
 You do not want the vignette to stand out at all; you simply want it to make your subject pop!